eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/aas_environment/features/authorization.md

 # Authorization
-This feature enables authorized access to the Aas Environment.
+This feature enables authorized access to the AAS Environment.

 ```{note}
 Only Role Based Access Control (RBAC) in combination with Keycloak as a JWT token provider is supported as authorization type as of now.